 “You still have to look for those people in the organization who are most energized about discussions around employee experience,” she says.
 “Then it’s a conversation around needs.
 You need to talk about acquiring the best talent, retaining that talent, and that’s sometimes your best way in … to make the case [for EX].”

-Martel and Schafer’s experiences complement insights surfaced in Citrix’s “Thrive with employee experience.”
+Martel and Schafer’s experiences complement insights surfaced in Citrix’s “A roadmap for unlocking employee experience.”
 Nearly 75 percent of surveyed executives said they anticipated significant ROI from an improved employee experience.
 It’s clearly not about whether they perceive value in a good EX strategy.
 The challenge lies in how the strategy is designed and implemented.
 So, what can leaders do to create EX strategies that work?

 For Martel and Schafer, it all starts with the right tools.

-of executives who say they anticipate significant ROI from an improved employee experience.
+of executives say they anticipate significant ROI from an improved employee experience.

 “[Leaders] are still using the old tools—process design, change management, waterfall-type transformation models—where ideas always come from the top,” says Martel.
 “We need more human-centered tools.
 The companies with a really steep learning curve need to understand that experience is first and foremost a human thing.
 When they grasp that, the rest isn’t so scary.”